Soccer in the United States: Men's national team

 The men's national team competes in the FIFA World Cup and the FIFA Confederations Cup, in addition to the CONCACAF Gold Cup and other competitions by invitation.

 The U.S. national team had some success in early FIFA World Cup tournaments.
 The U.S. finished third in the World Cup in 1930, and played in the 1934 World Cup.
 The next World Cup participation came in the 1950 World Cup, where they upset England 1–0 in group play.
-After 1950, the U.S. did not return to the World Cup for another 40 years.
+After 1950, the U.S. did not return to the World Cup for another 40 years, returning in 1990.

 The fortunes of the U.S. national team changed in the 1990s, with the team participating in every World Cup between 1990 and 2014.
 The U.S. hosted the 1994 World Cup, beating Colombia to reach the knockout rounds, before losing to Brazil in the round of sixteen.
 The team reached the quarter-finals of the 2002 World Cup by defeating its rival Mexico.
-The U.S. team also accomplished another first by winning its group at the 2010 World Cup.
+The U.S. team would only win its group for the second time at the 2010 World Cup.